thedcfix/redis-poke-service/README.md

 ## Project Description

 Redis Poke Service is a Flask application designed to keep a Redis Cache instance active on Azure's free tier.
-The primary objective is to prevent service suspension due to inactivity by performing a "poke" every **2 minutes**.
+The primary objective is to prevent service suspension due to inactivity by performing a "poke" every **12 hours**.

 ## Requirements